 An alternate way of measuring the similarity is to use the mutual information between a pair of genes.
 The mutual information between two information sources A and B represent how much information the two sources contain for each other.
-D. Haeseleer et al. [16] used mutual information to define the relationship between two conditions A and B. This was done by initially discretizing the gene expression levels into various bins, and using this discretization to compute the Shannon entropy of conditions A and B as follows where $p_i$ is the frequency of each bin.
+D'Haeseleer et al. (72) used mutual information to define the relationship between two conditions A and B. This was done by initially discretizing the gene expression levels into various bins, and using this discretization to compute the Shannon entropy of conditions A and B as follows where p_i is the frequency of each bin.
 Given these entropy values, then the mutual information between A and B is defined as

-$$S_A = -\sum_i p_i \log p_i,$$
+$$S_A = -\sum_i p_i \log p_i$$

-$$M(A, B) = S_A + S_B - S{A,B}.$$
+$$M(A,B) = S_A + S_B - S{A,B}$$

-A feature common to many similarity measures used for microarray data is that they almost never consider the length of the corresponding gene- or condition-vectors, that is the actual value of the differential expression level, but focus only on various measures of relative change and/or how these relative measures are correlated between two genes or conditions [75, 71, 21].
-The reasons for this is two-fold.
-First, there is still significant experimental errors in measuring the expression level of a gene, and is not reliable to use it "as-is".
-Second, in most cases we are only interested on how the different genes change across the different conditions (i.e., either up-regulated or down-regulated) and we are not interested for the exact amount of this change.
+A feature common to many similarity measures used for microarray data is that they almost never consider the length of the corresponding gene or condition vectors, which is the actual value of the differential expression level, but focus only on various measures of relative change or how these relative measures are correlated between two genes or conditions (67,73,74).
+The reason for this is twofold.
+First, there is still significant experimental errors in measuring the expression level of a gene, and is not reliable to use it "as is."
+Second, in most cases we are only interested on how the different genes change across the different conditions (i.e., either upregulated or downregulated) and we are not interested in the exact amount of this change.

-5.4 Clustering Approaches for Gene Expression Data
+5.4.
+Clustering Approaches for Gene Expression Data

 Since the early days of the development of the microarray technologies, a wide range of existing clustering algorithms have been used, and novel new approaches have been developed for clustering gene expression datasets.
 The most effective traditional clustering algorithms are based either on the group-average variation of the agglomerative clustering methodology, or the K-means approach applied to unit-length gene or condition expression vectors.
 Unlike other applications of clustering in life sciences, such as the construction of phylogenetic trees, or guide trees for multiple sequence alignment, there is no biological reason that justifies that the structure of the correct clustering solution is in the form of a tree.
-Thus, agglomerative solutions are inherently sub-optimal when compared to partitional approaches, that allow for a wider range of feasible solutions at various levels of cluster granularity.
-However, despite this, the agglomerative solutions tend to produce reasonable and biologically meaningful results, and allow for an easy visualization of the relationships between the various genes and/or conditions in the experiments.
+Thus, agglomerative solutions are inherently suboptimal when compared to partitional approaches, which allow for a wider range of feasible solutions at various levels of cluster granularity.
+However, despite this, the agglomerative solutions tend to produce reasonable and biologically meaningful results, and allow for an easy visualization of the relationships between the various genes or conditions in the experiments.